Number 1-2-3; isn’t that just so neat and orderly and satisfying?

 Last note: neither Scyther nor Scizor can fly using their wings; they assist more with gaining speed than anything else – and, in Scizor’s case, with cooling its body.
 Hey, a full metal coat has gotta get stuffy, and where Magnemite isn’t organic enough to probably care and Steelix can burrow into the cool earth, Scizor has to have its cooling mechanism built into its biology.
 We won’t always get these kinds of touches, but it’s nice when they do show up.
-It’s one of the things I really like about Pokémon; it’s one of the few monster-taming series to give enough thought to morphology to give an armor-plated fantasy insect some way to not die of overheating.
+It’s one of the things I really like about Pokémon; it’s one of the few monster-taming series to give enough thought to how an iron-shelled fantasy insect wouldn’t die of overheating.

-Scyther and Scizor are surprisingly big-league, and probably the closest Bug-type to being a Must-Have that isn’t named Butterfree.
-I’m sure we can deal with only having them on the Reserve rotation, but I always do look forward to seeing these two around.
+Scyther and Scizor are surprisingly big-league, and earlier on were some of the closest Bug-types to being a Must-Have that isn’t named Butterfree.
+I’m sure we can deal with only having them on the Reserve rotation – more popular bugs have come up since – but I always do look forward to seeing these two around.

-Any and all appreciation for Scyther and Scizor is welcome in the comments!
+Any and all appreciation for Scyther, Scizor, and Kleavor is welcome in the comments!